amitkgupta/nearest_neighbour/README.md

-# k-NN Algorithm in Golang, Haskell, Rust, F\#, OCaml, and Factor
+# k-NN Algorithm in Golang, Haskell, Rust, F\#, Julia, OCaml, Octave and Factor

 This repository contains naive implementations of the [k-NN algorithm](http://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) in several languages (for k = 1), and an extra one in Golang with some optimizations.